fncbook/fnc/chapter5/pwlin.md

 If an approximation has error that is $O(h^m)$ as $h\to 0$ for an integer $m$ and a discretization size parameter $h$, then we say the approximation has **algebraic convergence**.
 If the error is not also $O(h^{m+1})$, then $m$ is the **order of accuracy**.
 ::::

-Thus, {numref}`Theorem {number} <theorem-pwlin-converge>` states that piecewise linear interpolation is second-order accurate.
+Thus, @theorem-pwlin-converge states that piecewise linear interpolation is second-order accurate.
 For instance, if we increase the number of equally spaced nodes by a factor of 10, the piecewise linear interpolant becomes about 100 times more accurate.
 Note also that if $y \approx C h^m$, then

 $$
 \log y \approx m (\log h) + \log C.